arvidn/libtorrent/docs/python_binding.rst

 statically with ``libtorrent-link=static`` and ``boost-link=static``
 respectively.

+By default both are built and linked as shared libraries.

 Building and linking boost as static library is only possibly by building it from source.
 Specify the ``BOOST_ROOT`` environment variable to point to the root directory of the boost source distribution.